Stanley A. Milner Library: Future

 The Stanley A. Milner Library is the largest and one of the busiest Edmonton Public Library locations.
 It was still very up to date with assistive services, accessibility, and information technologies.
-However, The building was now over 50 years old and was beginning to show its age.
+However, by 2017, the building was over 50 years old and was beginning to show its age.
 As is common with many of Edmonton's Brutalist buildings of the era, the exposed concrete and other materials in the library were beginning to fail from years of weathering.
 Aging mechanical system designs have also led to ventilation concerns and wasted energy costs.
 In addition, there have been safety concerns regarding the front entrance of the library facing Churchill Square.
 The narrow sidewalk and busy bus stop just outside the entrance on 102 Avenue, has led to many congestion and safety problems.